 Being human is a biological property, and biological properties are generally not morally relevant ones.
 For example, the idea that being male; or being white gives you extra moral entitlements is not very popular these days.

-It is never ok to be picking and choosing which forms of discrimination to be opposed to.
-Which ones to say are evil, like racism, and which ones to say are ok, like specism.
+It is never ok to be picking and choosing which forms of discrimination to be opposed to: which ones to call evil; and which ones to say are acceptable.
 Discrimination is either evil on its foundation or it’s not.

-Animals are suffering and dying just because we’re here on the planet with them, we build homes through their habitat, pollute their environment and destroy their habitat.
+Animals will suffer and die from the very fact that we share this planet with them.
+We build homes through their habitat and pollute our common environment.
 Is there a reason why we have to maximise the suffering, cruelty and death that they already endure by eating them on top of it all?
 98% of animals, who are abused and killed on this planet, are abused and killed by the meat, dairy and egg industries.

 Whenever we sacrifice the vital interests of animals to promote our own non-vital counterparts, we are doing something morally wrong.
-We are treating an animal that counts morally as if it does not count morally.
+We are treating a living creature without morals.
 The case against eating animals shows that the most vital interests of animals are routinely violated in the process of raising and killing them for food, and also shows that there are no similarly vital interests for humans that might be promoted by eating meat.

 Quote from a pig farmer – “When it’s born, I’ll give it a battery of injections, clip its teeth (i.e. cut them down to gum level), notch its ears for identification, and cut its testicles and tail off (without anaesthetic – that would cost me money).
 Then I shall move it for ‘finishing’ to a large building, divided into pens.
 It will share this building with several thousand other pigs until it is slaughtered.
 To prevent the build-up of a mountain of excrement, a raised, slatted floor – somewhat like a cattle grid – has been installed.
 This is uncomfortable (the point of cattle grids is that animals don’t want to walk on them), and would eventually lead to deformity if the pig lives long enough.
 But, don’t worry, it won’t.”